-Some styling takeaways from the “IT” color of 2005 (that’s back again in 2021)
+Some styling takeaways from the “IT” color of 2005 (that’s back in style again)

 Today’s “Then & Now” theme is about color.
 Have you noticed that there are “IT” colors that define a certain time?
 Today, richly-hued green and blue kitchens are trending.
 Gray kitchens are still having their moment, and gray has definitely been a hot color trend in kitchen cabinet and paint colors, but it’s a hard color to get right (there are definitely more than fifty shades!)
 As far as other rooms in the home, according to the paint folks at Benjamin Moore, calm, comforting colors are very much on trend in 2021 – cashmere, warm white, muslin, buff, rosy-peach, etc.